muratk3n/thirdwave/en/tweets/2020/week26b.md

 ---

 People with masks and shit in Beijing.
-Prescient or something
+Prescient

 \#mnemonic